These one-bowl, no-mixer Thanksgiving Shortbread Cookies are perfect for snacks, gifts and entertaining. Each one is a work of art!

 - I used Wilton gel food colors in Ivory, Brown, Copper and Orange for a pretty autumn look.
 You can vary the colors to suit your taste/decor.

-- I go my turkey cookie cutter from Amazon.turkey cookie cutter from Amazon
+- I got my turkey cookie cutter from Amazon

 - 8 ounces very soft butter